 Special Enrollment Periods

 Individuals who experience certain qualifying events, such as marriage, moving, or the birth of a child may be eligible for a special enrollment period, which gives them a right to sign up for a plan outside of the open enrollment period.
-In general, individuals have 60 days from the date of the qualifying event to enroll into coverage.
-Some individuals will need to verify their eligibility for a special enrollment period by submitting documentation of their qualifying event before they can enroll.
-This process, referred to as the special enrollment period pre-enrollment verification (SEPV) process, applies to the following qualifying events: loss of minimum essential coverage; permanent move; marriage; gaining or becoming a dependent through adoption, foster care or a court order; and Medicaid/CHIP denials.
-Individuals will have 30 days to submit the verifying documentation under the SEPV process.
+In general, individuals have 60 days from the date of the qualifying event to enroll into coverage although American Indians and Alaska Natives, and in most states, individuals with household income under 150 percent of the federal poverty level, may enroll year-round.

-In general, enrollees with existing marketplace coverage eligible for a special enrollment period can only change plans within the same metal level as his or her current plan.
+In general, enrollees with existing Marketplace coverage eligible for a special enrollment period can only change plans within the same metal level as his or her current plan.
 However, there are some exceptions to this:

-- For enrollees that gain a dependent or get married, enrollees can add the dependent or spouse to their current marketplace plan or the dependent can enroll in a separate marketplace plan.
+- For enrollees that gain a dependent or get married, enrollees can add the dependent or spouse to their current marketplace plan or the dependent can enroll in a separate Marketplace plan.